matihost/monorepo/terraform/gcp/gcp-workstations/README.md

 * Workstation Cluster - cluster is in private mode and exposed to private VPC via PSC.

-Limitations:

-* Workstation Configuration - no support from Terraform GPC Provider yet
+* Default Workstation Configuration

-* Workstations - no support from Terraform GPC Provider yet
+* Single Workstation

 ## Prerequisites